 Over the years, St Columba's College has introduced and expanded on its curricular and co-curricular education, offering a range of curriculums to suit the needs of our daring and curious students – ranging from digital learning to languages.

-St Columba's College is set to celebrate the College’s 120-year anniversary in 2017.
+St Columba's College celebrated the College’s 120-year anniversary in 2017.

 SISTERS OF CHARITY

 The Sisters of Charity is a religious order founded by Mary Aikenhead in Ireland, 1816.
 The order was established to help the poor, sick and forgotten, with the Sisters running an orphanage, making pastoral visits to the prisons, establishing a school and hospital.